 Crawford (Canyon) Falls, Kelowna

-Crawford (Canyon) Falls is a beautiful waterfall hike in Kelowna that’s hidden in the unlikeliest of places — the middle of a subdivision!
+Crawford (Canyon) Falls is a beautiful Kelowna waterfall that’s hidden in the unlikeliest of places — the middle of a subdivision!
 It’s an awesome escape from the city without actually leaving Kelowna.

 And to make it even better, there are two waterfalls here!
 You can hike into the canyon to see Lower Crawford Falls or walk around the canyon’s rim to see the upper waterfall.
 Whether it’s summer or winter, the waterfalls at Crawford Falls are well worth the hike.